written by Dr. Jacqueline Sutera, DPM and Vionic Innovation Lab Member

 - Massaging the calf and arch can also provide relief as well as prevent fasciitis.
 An easy way to incorporate this is after bath or shower when applying body moisturizer.
 Apply a bit more pressure when going over your legs, calves and arches.
 Use your knuckles to get into the fleshy part of your calf for a deeper, daily massage and use the “tick tack toe” cross fiber technique in your arch.
 Massage lengthwise as well as across your entire foot arches.
 This does a really great job of fascial release and prevention of fasciitis.

-To find supportive footwear that you can wear around the house, browse the Vionic collection of supportive slippers, sneakers and other styles!
+To find shoes that are good for your feet that you can wear around the house, browse the Vionic collection of supportive heels or wedges, recovery shoes, and many other styles!

 Janet Stanton